temur-kh/Differential-Equations/course_assignment/README.md

 $ python main.py
 ```

 The values of initial conditions are changeable through the form in the window of app.
-However, to change the differential equation and the analytical solution's function, you need to change the code.
+However, to change the differential equation and the function of the analytical solution, you need to change the code.

    [plt]: <https://matplotlib.org/>
    [np]: <http://www.numpy.org/>